Nathaniel Ames: Life in Dedham

 Ames moved to Dedham, Massachusetts in 1732 and developed a reputation as the village eccentric.
 He frequently feuded with his next door neighbors, Rev. Samuel Dexter and then Rev. Jason Haven.
-When he died, his estate was valued at £1,561.4s.7d in real estate and £409.9s.6.25d in personal effects.

 Ames v.
 Gay

 On September 14, 1735, Ames married Mary, daughter of Capt.
 Joshua Fisher of Dedham, by whom, on October 24, 1737, he had a son, Fisher Ames.
 Fisher died less than a year later, on September 17, 1738, surviving his mother, however, who had died on November 11, 1737.

 Ames’ wife had owned a tavern, and the situation gave rise to Ames v.
 Gay, one of the famous lawsuits of New England.
 Ames (a compulsively litigious man) claimed inheritance to her estate according to the Province law through their son Fisher against his mother-in-law Hannah, who claimed the rights to it under the Common law, a struggle continued by her family after she died in December 1744.
 In August 1749 Ames won the case, and thus established an exception to the rule of inheritance in Massachusetts.

 However, two of the eleven Superior Court of Judicature justices were against him, leading the normally amiable Ames to an especially vituperative stance against lawyers for the rest of his career.
 He took down his tavern sign and replaced it with a cartoon of the judges, all easily identifiable.
 Each was shown studying the Province laws, except the two dissenters, who had their backs turned to the law books.
 Chief Justice Paul Dudley, one of the dissenters, sent the sheriff to arrest Ames and confiscate the libelous portrait.
 Ames was warned and quickly substituted Matt.
 16:4: “A wicked and adulterous generation seeketh after a sign; and there shall no sign be given unto it.”